- Transportation Development Association of Wisconsin

-- Wisconsin's transit systems provide access to public transportation for 55% of the stateís population.
+- Wisconsin's transit systems provide access to public transportation for approximately 55% of the stateís population.

 - 48% of riders use public transit to get to work and another 23% for education according to a statewide study.

-- According to AAA, the total cost to drive a car is about 59.6 cents per mile.
+- According to AAA, the total cost to own and drive a car is about 58 cents per mile.
 Public transportation provides an affordable, and for many, necessary alternative to driving.

-- Households that use public transportation and live with one less car can save on average $10,000 every year.
+- Households that use public transportation and live with one less car can save on average almost $9,000 every year.

-- Each year, the use of public transportation saves 4.2 billion gallons of gasoline annually.
+- Each year, the use of public transportation saves 4.2 billion gallons of gasoline.

 - Public transportation reduces the nation's carbon emissions by 37 million metric tons annually - the equivalent of the electricity use of New York City; Washington, DC; Atlanta; Denver; and Los Angeles combined.

 - Households within close proximity to public transportation drive on average 4,400 fewer miles a year - using approximately 200 fewer gallons of gas.

 - Public transportation provides access to job opportunities for millions of Americans as well as a transportation option to get to work, go to school, visit friends, or go to the doctor's office.